1966 Pacific typhoon season: Typhoon Tess

 Typhoon Tess produced tremendous rainfall across Taiwan, with Alishan receiving 1104.8 mm of rain, including 719.9 mm in just 18 hours.
 In contrast to the magnitude of the rain, damage was fairly limited and only one person was killed.
 Total losses reached NT$11.9 million with 19 homes destroyed and 9 others damaged.
 Heavy rains also fell in mainland China with several provinces seeing several days of rain; a daily peak of 224 mm was reported in Changting County.
 Rivers quickly over-topped their banks and flooded surrounding areas, causing widespread damage.
 The extent of flooding is reflected with more than 51,000 ha of crops inundated.
 The Ting River crested at 5.22 m, which is 1.7 m above flood-level.
 Throughout the affected areas, 81 people died and another 117 were injured; 12 more were listed as missing.
 A total of 1,384 homes were destroyed and 8,351 sustained damage.

-Severe Tropical Storm Susan (Oyang)
+Typhoon Susan (Oyang)

 According to the JTWC, Susan was absorbed by the nearby Typhoon Tess on August 16 while east of Taiwan.
 However, the JMA indicates that the system continued northward as a tropical depression and ultimately dissipated near Kyushu on August 18.
 As such, the operationally analyzed Tropical Depression Thirteen, which supposedly formed over the East China Sea on August 17, was actually a continuation of Susan.